Citation, DOI, disclosures and article data

 At the time the article was created Jeremy Jones had no recorded disclosures.View Jeremy Jones's current disclosures

-The submandibular glands (historically also known as the submaxillary glands) are paired salivary glands located behind and below the ramus of the mandible in the submandibular triangle.
-They secrete mixed serous and mucous saliva that is excreted into the oral cavity via the submandibular duct that connects the gland to the floor of mouth.
+The submandibular glands (historically also known as the submaxillary glands) are one of the three paired major salivary glands, located inferior and posterior to the body of the mandible, in the submandibular (digastric) triangle.
+They secrete mixed serous and mucous saliva into the oral cavity via the submandibular duct that opens at the floor of the mouth 5.

 It drains into the facial and submental veins.

 congenital absence +/- contralateral submandibular gland hypertrophy 4

 - 1. Keith L. Moore, Arthur F. Dalley, A. M. R. Agur.
 Clinically Oriented Anatomy.
 (2013) ISBN: 9781451119459 - Google Books

 - 2. Last, R. J., McMinn, R. M. H..
 Last's Anatomy, Regional and Applied.
 (1994) ISBN: 044304662X - Google Books

 - 3. Li L, Gao X, Song Y et al. Anatomy of Arteries and Veins of Submandibular Glands.
 Chin Med J (Engl).
 2007;120(13):1179-82. - Pubmed